ajithrn/ev-triplog/USAGE.md

 ### Best Practices

-1. **Regular Backups**: Export to JSON monthly
+1. Export to JSON monthly for backup
-2. **Important Trips**: Export to PDF for records
+2. Export important trips to PDF
-3. **Consistent Browser**: Use the same browser for continuity
+3. Use same browser for continuity
-4. **Avoid Cache Clearing**: Be careful when clearing browser data
+4. Avoid clearing browser data

 ## Tips for Accurate Tracking

 ### Battery Readings

-- Record battery levels at consistent times
+- Record levels at consistent times
-- Use the vehicle's displayed percentage
+- Use vehicle's displayed percentage
-- Note the kWh reading from the vehicle display
+- Note kWh reading from vehicle display
-- Be consistent with your measurement method
+- Be consistent with measurement method

 ### Odometer Readings

-- Always use the same odometer (trip meter or main odometer)
+- Use same odometer consistently
-- Record readings at the same point (start/end of charging, etc.)
+- Record at same points
-- Be precise with decimal places if your vehicle shows them
+- Be precise with decimal places

 ### Charging Sessions

-- Record SOC before plugging in
-- Record SOC after unplugging
+- Record SOC before and after charging
-- Note the actual cost from the charging station
+- Note actual cost from station
-- Include charger type for better analysis
+- Include charger type for analysis

 ### Location Notes

 - Use consistent naming for frequent locations
-- Include relevant details (highway, city, weather conditions)
+- Include relevant details
-- Note any unusual circumstances (heavy traffic, extreme weather)
+- Note unusual circumstances

 ## Troubleshooting

 ### Data Not Saving

 - Check if browser allows Local Storage
-- Ensure you're not in private/incognito mode
+- Ensure not in private/incognito mode
 - Check browser storage quota

 ### Incorrect Calculations

-- Verify all input values are correct
+- Verify all input values
 - Check vehicle battery capacity setting
 - Ensure odometer readings are sequential

 ### Missing Trips

-- Check if you're using the same browser
+- Check same browser is being used
 - Verify browser data hasn't been cleared
 - Restore from JSON backup if available